My dress is old, but this one is similar

 - For little toddlers, have Daddy hold them.
 San is finally old enough to sit during his cut, but up until recently I always made Philip hold him so he could keep his arms pinned down if needed, and move and turn him around as needed.

 - Get their hair wet.
 This makes it easier to cut and maneuver as you trim it.
-Have them stick their head under the sink before you start, or use a spray bottle.
+Have them stick their head under the sink before you start, or use a spray bottle with warm water.

 - Oster Hair Clippers.
 I recommend getting a kit like this one that comes with all the different guards, scissors, and even a carrying case.
 They’re selling out everywhere, but THIS ONE is in stock!